-It’s time for soups, stews and chilies to keep warm and cozy as the temperature starts to dip.
-I love making big batches of chili and freezing it in individual sized Tupperware containers so I can have a warm meal quickly when I’m low on time.
+Its that time of year again!
+Its time for soups, stews and chilies to keep warm and cozy as the temperature starts to dip.
+I love making big batches of chili and freezing it in individual sized Tupperware containers so I can have a warm meal quickly when Im low on time.
 And this black bean chili is one of my favorites!

 Spicy Black Bean Chili